mattetti/mattetti.github.io/source/_posts/2013-08-03-what-technology-should-my-startup-use.markdown

 **Personal Opinion:**

-Scala is currently the best language choice when targeting the JVM.
+Scala is currently my language of choice when targeting the JVM.
 The learning curve is steep.
 Knowing when to use FP vs OOP can be tricky and so is dealing with the language syntax itself.